AdmiralCloud/ac-redislock/README.md

 // create a Redis instance (using io-redis) const app.redisInstance = new Redis(options)

-redisLock.init({
+await redisLock.init({
   redis: app.redisInstance
 })

 const params = {
   redisKey: 'someMeaningfulKey',
 }
-redisLock.lockKey(params, (err, value) => {
+try {
+   // value for this lock -> set as params.value for releaseLock const value = await redisLock.lockKey(params)
+}
+catch(err) {
   // err can be 423 -> key is locked
-  // or NULL -> key is not yet locked, but now is
-  // value for this lock -> set as params.value for releaseLock })

-redisLock.releaseKey(params, (err) => {
+}

-  // redisKey is deleted and lock released
+// redisKey is deleted and lock released await redisLock.releaseKey(params)
-})

 ```

 ## Multiple Processes
-If you use thie package on multiple instances and want to make sure only of those instances processes a job we recommend to set suppressMismatch in order to avoid error messages if a process tries to release a key even though it did not lock it.
+If you use this package on multiple instances and want to make sure only of those instances processes a job we recommend to set suppressMismatch in order to avoid error messages if a process tries to release a key even though it did not lock it.

 ## Links
 - [Website](https://www.admiralcloud.com/)